-To understand the reasons why dogs lick humans, you have to first understand the central role licking plays in a dog’s life.
+To understand the reasons why dogs lick people, you have to first understand the central role licking plays in a dog’s life.

 From the day they’re born, dogs start licking just about everything within reach as a way to explore their environment.
 They also lick their mother’s mouth to indicate hunger, and lick their siblings as a submissive gesture.
 Mothers return the favor and lick their puppies to keep them clean and stimulate breathing, urination and defecation.